octosoft/octoscan/README.md

 produced .scal files.
 However, import of .scal files produced by older Linux scanners is still supported in OctoSAM Server 1.10.6.

-## Basic operation
+## Installation and basic operation

-The scan module for Linux is a Python script delivered as a Python archive (.pyz) The produced filename ends with .scal on Linux and .zip on Windows
+The scan module for Linux is a Python script delivered as a Python archive.

 ### Download octoscan from github

-Download the current version of that is in the 'master' branch:
+Download the latest version from the github master branch.
+Note that some distros provide curl while others provide wget by default.
+For uploading the produced scan files we recommend that you install curl if it's not already installed.

-Using curl
+#### Download using curl

 ```sh
 curl -OL https://github.com/octosoft/octoscan/raw/master/octoscan.pyz
 chmod +x octoscan.pyz
 ```

-Using wget
+#### Download using wget

 ```sh
 wget https://github.com/octosoft/octoscan/raw/master/octoscan.pyz
 chmod +x octoscan.pyz
 ```

-Using git
+#### Download using git

+This includes the source code of the scanner

 ```sh
 mkdir projects
 cd projects
 git clone https://github.com/octosoft/octoscan
 ```
-Git must be installed to do this.
-Usually the package to install is called 'git-core'.
-Using git is the best option if you need to debug the scanner.

-Alternatively you can download the Release archive and extract octoscan.pyz from there.

-### Invocation and Collection of Generated Files
+### Invocation and collection of generated files

 Usually the scanner is invoked using existing management infrastructure.